noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/297 Shattered Isles/15 Locations/Kivan.md

 Areas of illicit dealings or ill-repute sometimes enforce a “no lamps” policy, so business may be conducted in the anonymous darkness.

 ## Law and Order

+#### Justice

+Under this system, a citizen can expect to receive justice commensurate with their social status and wealth.
+The Inspectors are famously incorruptible and hold themselves apart from Kivan’s sprawling network of bribery, but the other institutions are bought and paid for by the powers-that-be and rarely (if ever) bite the hand that feeds them.

+The Bluecoats are under general orders to enforce the law, but in practical terms, they serve the needs of the richest and most influential groups and harass the poorest and least powerful—essentially operating as another street gang extorting the underclasses.
+If you’re captured by the Bluecoats or brought before a magistrate, it’s the depth of your pockets and the breadth of your political connections that will almost always decide the case, not the application of jurisprudence.

+It’s often said that everyone is guilty in Kivan, so make sure you get rich before you get caught.

 #### Institutions